Knowledge base

 - Click on Preferences and select Websites then Notifications.

-For more information, consult the Apple documentation.
+For more information, see the Apple documentation.

 ... on Firefox